pydata/xarray/doc/internals/duck-arrays-integration.rst

     This is an experimental feature.
 Please report any bugs or other difficulties on `xarray's issue tracker <https://github.com/pydata/xarray/issues>`_.

 Xarray can wrap custom numpy-like arrays (":term:`duck array`\s") - see the :ref:`user guide documentation <userguide.duckarrays>`.
-This page is intended for developers who are interested in wrapping a custom array type with xarray.
+This page is intended for developers who are interested in wrapping a new custom array type with xarray.

 Duck array requirements
 ~~~~~~~~~~~~~~~~~~~~~~~